df = pd.read_csv('http://bit.ly/MLtrain')

 Up to now, we’ve only been working with the first 10 rows of the Titanic dataset to make it easy to examine the input and output of each workflow step.
 In this chapter, we’ll begin using the full Titanic dataset.
 This will create a few new problems that are common with real datasets, and we’ll figure out how to handle those problems appropriately.

-This reveals two problems we’ll have to handle that weren’t present in our 10-row datasets.
-First, Embarked contains missing values in df
+This reveals two problems we’ll have to handle that weren’t present in our 10-row datasets:

 Note that we don’t have to worry about missing values in Cabin because we’re not yet using that as a feature, and our existing workflow already accounts for the missing values in Age.